 NCERT Exemplar Class 12 Physics Solutions: available above as a free PDF download, fully aligned to the 2026-27 NCERT release.

-NCERT Exemplar Class 12 Physics Solutions - Frequently Asked Questions
+NCERT Exemplar Class 12 Physics Wave Optics Solutions - Frequently Asked Questions

-The Wave Optics Exemplar contains 26 problems split across MCQ-I (7), MCQ-II (5), VSA (6), SA (6) and LA (2).
-The fully-step-by-step solutions PDF above carries every problem with reasoning, the Concept Stack named, and Expert's Solution callouts.
+The Wave Optics Exemplar has 26 problems: MCQ-I (7), MCQ-II (5), VSA (6), SA (6) and LA (2).
+The PDF above solves each one with the Concept Stack named and an Expert Solution.

-Q. Are NCERT Exemplar problems for Wave Optics important for JEE Main and NEET 2026?
+Are these Exemplar problems important for JEE Main and NEET 2026?

 Yes.
-Roughly one in three JEE Main and NEET Wave Optics items since 2022 borrows its scaffold from an Exemplar SA or LA problem.
-The glass-plate shift (10.27), single-slit secondary maxima (10.21) and Brewster geometry (10.1) are the three most-reused setups.
+About one in three JEE Main and NEET Wave Optics questions since 2022 borrows its setup from an Exemplar SA or LA.
+The glass-plate shift, single-slit minima and Brewster geometry are the most reused.

 Yes.
-The 2026-27 NCERT retains the entire Wave Optics chapter, including Huygens' principle, YDSE, single-slit diffraction, resolving power and polarisation.
-No section has been removed in the current edition.
+The 2026-27 NCERT keeps the full chapter: Huygens' principle, YDSE, single-slit diffraction, resolving power and polarisation.
+No section was dropped.

-Q. What is the CBSE Board weightage of Wave Optics in Class 12 Physics?
+What is the CBSE Board weightage of Wave Optics?

-Wave Optics typically carries 4 to 6 marks in the CBSE Board paper, usually split as one short-answer question on diffraction or polarisation plus one numerical on YDSE.
-The chapter sits in the Optics unit, which together contributes 14 marks.
+Wave Optics carries 4 to 6 marks in the CBSE Board paper, usually one short answer on diffraction or polarisation plus one YDSE numerical.
+The Optics unit together is worth 14 marks.

-Q. Where can I download the Wave Optics Class 12 Physics Exemplar Solutions PDF?
+Where can I download the Wave Optics Exemplar Solutions PDF?

-The full PDF is downloadable from the card at the top of this page.
-Both a regular and an HD version are available, mapped to the 2026-27 NCERT and benchmarked against CBSE, JEE Main and NEET 2025 papers.
+Use the download card at the top of this page.
+The PDF is free, mapped to the 2026-27 NCERT, and checked against CBSE, JEE Main and NEET 2025 papers.